 \begin{proof} It is clear that $\sigma_\cL(0) = (*, \ua, *)$ by definition.
 Let $A$ be a connected component of $T \ssm \Gamma_\cL$.
 It is an annulus bounded by two compact leaves $\gamma_i$ and $\gamma_{i+1}$, such that $\gamma_{i+1}$ is to the right of $\gamma_i$ for the orientation of $A$ induced by the orientation of $T$.
 The annulus $A$ is either contained in $T^\iin$ or in $T^\out$.
 It follows that $\sigma(i) = (*,*,\ra)$ if and only if $\sigma(i+1) = (\la,*,*)$.
 So $\sigma_\cL$ is an abstract combinatorial type.
 The following items follow directly from the definition. \end{proof}

 For an abstract combinatorial type $\sigma$, we will note $\Gamma_{*, \sigma} := \{ \sigma_g = \sigma_d \}$, and we will call it by use of language the set of \emph{marked leaves} of $\sigma$.
 It follows from Definition~\ref{def: abstract combi type} that this set is of even cardinal.
-Recall that a \qms{} lamination $\cL$ whose set of marked leaves is empty is said to be a Morse-Smale lamination (Remark~\ref{rmk: QMS lam and MS lam}).
-Similarly, an abstract combinatorial type $\sigma$ whose set of marked leaves is empty will be a Morse-Smale combinatorial type.
-If it is the combinatorial type of a Morse-Smale lamination $\cL$ on the torus $T$, then there are two possible cases: \begin{itemize} \item either $\sigma(i) = (\ra, *, \la)$ for all $i$, this case corresponds to $T= T^\iin$, \item either $\sigma(i) = (\la, *, \ra)$ for all $i$, this case corresponds to $T= T^\out$. \end{itemize}
+Recall that a \qms{} lamination $\cL$ whose set of marked leaves is empty is said to be a Morse--Smale lamination (Remark~\ref{rmk: QMS lam and MS lam}).
+Similarly, an abstract combinatorial type $\sigma$ whose set of marked leaves is empty will be a Morse--Smale combinatorial type.
+If it is the combinatorial type of a Morse--Smale lamination $\cL$ on the torus $T$, then there are two possible cases: \begin{itemize} \item either $\sigma(i) = (\ra, *, \la)$ for all $i$, this case corresponds to $T= T^\iin$, \item either $\sigma(i) = (\la, *, \ra)$ for all $i$, this case corresponds to $T= T^\out$. \end{itemize}